This post may contain affiliate links. Please read my disclosure policy.

 Chewy in the middle and crispy on the edges

-Can you taste browned butter in cookies?
+You might be wondering, can you taste browned butter in cookies?

 Yes, you really can taste the browned butter in these cookies.
 Browned butter has a nutty, buttery flavor almost like toffee.
 It adds richness to baked goods giving them a deeper, nutty flavor.
 It tastes a lot like it smells while cooking: nutty and buttery.